• Home

 • Preheat oven to 350 degrees F.

-• Grease a 10" spring form pan with cooking spray.
+• Grease a 10-inch spring orm pan with cooking spray.

 • Combine flour, sugar and baking powder in a bowl; mix well.

-• In a separate bowl, whisk the eggs, ricotta, lemon extract, lemon zest and juice until smooth; then fold in the dry ingredients until blended.
+• In a separate bowl, whisk the eggs, ricotta cheese, lemon extract, lemon zest and juice until smooth; then fold in the dry ingredients until blended.

 • Top the batter with the remaining 1 cup of raspberries; then bake for approximately 50 minutes or until the cake is golden brown and a tester inserted into the middle comes out clean.
 Allow to cool 15-20 minutes before removing it from the pan.
 Store tightly wrapped at room temperature.
 Can be made up to 2 days ahead.